Does Residency Cost Money? Here’s What to Expect for Applications & Interviews

 /

-So, how much does it cost to apply to residency?
 There are many variables that can factor into your overall expenses.
-Overall, the more planning you put into the application process, the better idea you’ll have about how much to budget.
+The more planning you put into the application process, the better idea you’ll have about how much to budget.

 Here are the main steps to consider when applying for residency and estimating your expenses.